NGI Zero

 Other communication channels

 Subscribe to the NGI Zero newsletter for info about the NGI Zero community, open calls, support services and developments.
+Or receive the newsletter by way of the RSS feed.

 Come and talk to us on Mastodon.